microsoft/AIforEarth-API-Development/README.md

 We explore the API file components via an outside-in approach, starting with the Dockerfile.

 ### [Dockerfile](./examples/base-py/Dockerfile)
-If you are unfamiliar with Docker or container technologies, we enourage you to review the Docker [Get Started](https://docs.docker.com/get-started/) documentation.
+If you are unfamiliar with Docker or container technologies, we encourage you to review the Docker [Get Started](https://docs.docker.com/get-started/) documentation.

 Dockerfile walkthrough: